MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Salesforce Marketing Cloud is the worst platform I ever used as a developer.md

 +++
 date = "2021-11-14"
-title = "Salesforce Marketing Cloud is the worst platform I ever used as a developer" slug = "Salesforce Marketing Cloud is the worst platform I ever used as a developer"
+title = "The downsides of Salesforce Marketing Cloud" slug = "The downsides of Salesforce Marketing Cloud"
 +++

 So this is going to be some kind of review of the platform on a developer side prospective.
 I will not talk about administration, SSO and other stuff more related on the configuration of the platform.